natlogica/hundred-days/r1-log.md

 ### R1D49
 Today the goal is to combine techniques from Selenium with earlier skills to create a bot that applies for jobs on LinkedIn.

+### R1D50
+Selenium is used to make a tinder bot that automatically swipes up to 100 times per day.